School Saver Clubs

 **FAIRshare Credit Union is a not-for-profit financial co-operative or ‘community bank’ for everyone who lives or works or studies in Telford & Wrekin and Shropshire.
 FAIRshare is owned by and run for the benefit of its members.
 An annual dividend may be paid from any surplus.

-For more information please download the following Introduction Sheet –
+For more information on our School Saver Clubs please download the following Introduction Sheet –

 If you would like a School Saver Club in your school, please contact FAIRshare.